-As stigmas surrounding cannabis and hemp are increasingly replaced with talk of positive medicinal effects – both physically and mentally – confusion has arisen when it comes to the various ways in which cannabis and hemp can be taken.
+As stigmas surrounding marijuana and hemp are increasingly replaced with talk of positive medicinal effects – both physically and mentally – confusion has arisen when it comes to the various ways in which marijuana and hemp can be taken.

-It’s a given that the numerous dogmas and falsehoods surrounding cannabis and hemp are going to take some time to backtrack.
+It’s a given that the numerous dogmas and falsehoods surrounding marijuana and hemp are going to take some time to backtrack.
 This is the natural result of more than 70 years of prohibition against a plant that is known to contain medicinal value for humans.
-As the many mainly unfounded stigmas are replaced by scientific studies showing the efficacy of cannabis and hemp, a whole other grey has been created; and that’s cannabis and hemp concentrates.
+As the many mainly unfounded stigmas are replaced by scientific studies showing the efficacy of marijuana and hemp, a whole other grey has been created; and that’s marijuana and hemp concentrates.

 What are Concentrates?

-Cannabis and hemp concentrates come in different forms.
+Cannabis concentrates come in different forms.
 They are essentially extracted and distilled from the choicest parts of the plant and offer a stronger experience than conventional flowers.

 Trichomes are sparkling crystal-like structures found on the flowers of cannabis, and they contain most of the physiological and psychoactive effects felt by the user.
 The finest extracts come from a special process carried out to the cannabis plant, similar to the way any extract is produced.